About

 I have worked and continue to work with a number of large and small organisations in a research and consultancy capacity.
 This includes B&Q, WHSmith, Tesco, Boots, Virgin Trains as well as independent retailers, shopping centres and SME marketing service providers.

-I have also worked on funded research with PKF Cooper Parry, Rolls Royce and the CIPD.
+I have worked on funded research with PKF Cooper Parry, Rolls Royce and the CIPD.
 I have advised Derby City Council on their successful Future High Streets bid and given talks to practitioner audiences on the future of the high street at, for example, the Peak District Partnership, Destination Chesterfield and the Festival of Business.
 More recently my work on the place agenda in rural communities has led to engagement with Rural England, BDUK, NICRE and Business Peak District.

-I was also the Academic Lead for a management KTP (2020-2022) with the Devonshire Group (Chatsworth House), part-funded by the ESRC, which examined the economic impact of their activities on the region.
+I was also the Academic Lead for a management KTP (2020-2022) with the Devonshire Group (Chatsworth House), part-funded by the ESRC, which examined the economic impact of their activities on the region.;

-Here my views on pop-up retail recorded with Linney as part of their consumer insight series, Pop-up Podcast.
+Listen to my views on pop-up retail recorded with Linney as part of their consumer insight series, Pop-up Podcast.

 International experience